elpolloloco6498/qevlar-ai-techtest/README.md

    - Discounts for customers purchasing products from a specific author.
    - Free shipping for orders above $50.

+2. **Shippping cost:**
+   - shipping cost according to distance betweend the store and the customer.

 ## How to Run

 1. Ensure you have Python installed on your machine.